8 Weight Is The Main Nutritional Factor Influencing Fertility

 So far, we have discussed how obesity-related metabolic changes lower fertility.
 Sub-fertility does not mean that women cannot get pregnant at all, just that it is not as easy.
 The main reason for infertility is polycystic ovary syndrome or PCOS

 PCOS is an endocrine disorder with a hormonal imbalance.
 Women with PCOS have increased androgen production, while estrogen and progesterone production are decreased.
 Visibly, this leads to women having unusual hair growth in the face (hirsutism) and acne.
-Irregular periods and cysts (fluid filled sacs) on the ovaries reduce fertility.
+The hormonal imbalance also disrupts the HPG axis leading to irregular periods and cysts (fluid filled sacs) on the ovaries.
+Fertility is reduced.

-From studies, we know that a weight loss of 5–10% will help many women with PCOS restore fertility.
-Since those women tend to be insulin resistant, a low GI diet is recommended along with regular low- to moderate-intensity exercise.
+From studies, we know that a weight loss of 5 – 10 % will help many women with PCOS to restore fertility.
+Since those women tend to be insulin resistant, a low glycemic index diet is recommended along with regular low- to moderate-intensity exercise.

 Since PCOS is currently an incurable disorder, the goal is to prevent weight gain and reduce weight by 5-10% if possible.
 Improving metabolic health will restore fertility in many women with PCOS.
 Research looking into nutrient supplementation, complementary medicines, and therapies, as well as specific diets—such as intermittent fasting, the Mediterranean diet, and keto diet—is low-quality and partially controversial.
 At this point, the main recommendation is to eat a plant-heavy, mixed, low-glycemic diet (low in sugar and refined flour products due to insulin resistance) and increase physical activity to at least 30 minutes of low- to moderate-intensity exercise.